-My Little Investigations is a fan game staring the cast of My Little Pony: Friendship Is Magic, with gameplay in the style of the Ace Attorney spin-off series Ace Attorney Investigations, which started as a project by the YouTube user GabuEx, now the leader of the group Equestrian Dreamers.
+My Little Investigations is a cancelled fan game starring the cast of My Little Pony: Friendship Is Magic, with gameplay in the style of the Ace Attorney spin-off series Ace Attorney Investigations, which started as a project by the YouTube user GabuEx, now the leader of the group Equestrian Dreamers.

-Like the game it's based on, My Little Investigations is planned to tell a story across four to five chapters with Twilight Sparkle as the main character, following her investigations of a series of crimes that are taking place in Ponyville.
-While each chapter will mostly be self-contained, there will be a common thread linking the chapters together for the conclusion.
+Like the game it's based on, My Little Investigations was planned to tell a story across four to five chapters with Twilight Sparkle as the main character, following her investigations of a series of crimes that are taking place in Ponyville.
+While each chapter would have been mostly self-contained, there would have been a common thread linking the chapters together for the conclusion.

 My Little Investigations provides examples of:

 - Always Murder: Averted.
-GabuEx has stated that none of the cases will involve murder.
+GabuEx has stated that none of the cases would have involved murder.

 - An Aesop: Two, in Chapter 1.

 - Be honest about your wrongdoings; true friends will forgive you.